 - Copy the <iframe> embed code provided by the third-party source.
 The example below is HTML code to embed a diagram from Lucidchart:

-- In IT Glue, open the flexible asset where you would like to embed the iframe code.
+- In IT Glue, open the flexible asset where you would like to embed the iframe code and click Edit.

 - Paste the embed code and click on the checkmark to save your changes.

 After saving the flexible asset, the embedded HTML should be interactive.
 For example, you should be able to pan around the image within its window and click + and – buttons to zoom in and out.

 Keep in mind that not all content will work as an iframe.
 This will require you to do some testing to know if the iframe content can be embedded in a useful way.
 If you have issues viewing your iframe content after it's published, you may have to disable third-party browser security extensions/add-ons, such as Privacy Badger.

 Setting the frame size

 If you need to enlarge the frame, first check what resize options the third-party source provides.
 Otherwise, you can resize the frame that displays the embedded media by using standard HTML iframe properties.

 Open the HTML source and look for width and height values inside the iframe tag.
 Change the values to get the frame size you want.
 For example: